-It seems to be time and again business outlets purchase Office 365 subscription, create a single site in SharePoint with a single document library, constantly transfer their whole file share into subsequent single library, map it as a network drive and attempt to complete the project.
+It seems to be time and again business outlets purchase and see Office 365 subscription plans and pricing, create a single site in SharePoint with a single document library, constantly transfer their whole file share into subsequent single library, map it as a network drive and attempt to complete the project.
 The outcomes are a bit stressful and portrays bad user perspective as to who migrated the files and the blame go onto the SharePoint.

 I have cited some of the reasons as to why one should avoid mapping SharePoint to network drive

 - The Threshold limit is 5,000 items and the issue isn’t essentially with storing, however rather with displaying the data.
 5000 item limit threshold in SharePoint applies to the limit of items that are displayed in a given view.